-PRC tax risk [with respect to capital gains (This may be relevant to an equity fund which is established before 17 November 2014 or a fund which substantially invests in debt securities) and/or, if applicable, other PRC tax]

-There are risks and uncertainties associated with the current PRC tax laws, regulations and practice in respect of [capital gains realised] via [QFII/ RQFII] quota or [Shanghai-Hong Kong Stock Connect] or access products on the fund's investments in the PRC (which may have retrospective effect).
+PRC tax risk [with respect to capital gains (This may be relevant to an equity fund which is established before 17 November 2014 or a fund which substantially invests in debt securities) and/or, if applicable, other PRC tax] There are risks and uncertainties associated with the current PRC tax laws, regulations and practice in respect of [capital gains realised] via [(Please specify the access regime) e.g. QI / Stock Connect / CIBM Direct / Bond Connect] or access products on the fund's investments in the PRC.
 Any increased tax liabilities on the fund may adversely affect the fund's value.